 Does that mean you should overlook smaller companies that offer Medicaid Compliant Annuities?
 Absolutely not.
 In fact, many smaller carriers can provide more desirable product features and better service than larger carriers, leading to a more favorable outcome for your client.
 It’s important to consider all factors of your client’s case before ruling out a potential carrier based on their ratings alone.

 While it’s crucial to consider factors relating to your client’s case, you also need to take your business into account.
 Fortunately, our carriers offer competitive commissions for long-term MCAs, allowing you to boost your revenue while helping your clients preserve their hard-earned assets.
-For short-term annuities, you can utilize our Agent Advantage program to ensure you get paid without asking your clients to write a separate check.
 Plus, we work with a carrier that doesn’t institute a chargeback on commissions in the event of a client passing within the first year after the initial annuity purchase.

 Timing is vital when dealing with MCAs.
 Since the annuity purchase is typically the last step in the Medicaid spend-down process, the effective date of the contract is important for your client’s eligibility.
 If the effective date falls into the following month, it will cost your client an additional month of paying out of pocket for care.
 If you have a case that’s on a tight deadline, consider a carrier that offers flexibility when assigning the contract date.
 Fortunately, one of our exclusive carriers offers the option to backdate their MCAs without restriction.